JDIZM/node-express-firebase-mongodb/README.md

 curl localhost:3000
 ```

+When building with Docker locally it will require the service account key in the project root; this is because the Dockerfile is copying the service account key file into the image.
+See the [Firebase Auth](#firebase-auth) section for more info on the service account key file and Google Application Credentials.

 ## Database

 This is setup to use MongoDB with Prisma.
 If you want to use a different database you can change the db provider in Prisma schema and use a different Database.